avcreation/Instabar.js/README.md

             'caption': true/false,  // default is true
             'user_id': 'YOUR_USER_ID or false', // default is false
             'count': 'MAX_NUMBER_OF_PICTURE', // default is 30
-        });
+            'popular': true/false, //default is false
+            'location': 'AN_INSTAGRAM_LOCATION_ID or false', // default is false 'tag': 'AN_INSTAGRAM_TAG or false' // default is false });
         myInstaBar.run()
     </script>